How To Cook Trader Joe’s Chicken Shawarma

 Shawarma chicken, served on TJ’s Garlic Naan with Tzaziki, and veggies.
 Super yummy!!

 As mentioned I find these go great with TJs’ “ZHOUG” spicy sauce which matches perfectly for a spicy Yemeni flavor.
-To tame the heat, mix Greek Yogurt and Zhoug together 50/50 to make it less spicy.
+To tame the Zhoug you can mix Greek Yogurt and some Zhoug together 50/50 to make it less spicy.
 You can serve the chicken many ways but a great way of course is as SHAWARMA wrap with Naan or other flatbread.
 Use flatbread, warm pita or TANDOORI NAAN (it’s perfect for this) or even TJ HABANERO LIME TORTILLAS as a wrap …. add chopped veggies (tomato, cukes, shredded lettuce, scallion, parsley…) Top with sauce, a tahini or yogurt garlic sauce (TJ’s tzaziki sauce is perfect).
 These are messy to eat but oh so good.
 Your family will love them.
 Basmati Rice on the side, or as a bed, would be a great match with this.

 Another Shawarma meal: this a DIY version from scratch on whole wheat pita bread with sauce and veggies